etbrady/Alchemy/README.md

 Other than the launch screen, this app doesn't contain any Storyboard or XIB files.
 I decided to use [SnapKit](https://github.com/SnapKit/SnapKit), an AutoLayout DSL for Swift, to declare my views instead.
 This was my first time taking this approach, and I ended up really liking how readable the view declarations are and how I didn't have to deal with the slowness of an interface builder.
 If I were working with any team members, writing view layouts in code would also help make merge conflicts more maneagable.

+## What's Next

+Unit tests are the big thing missing from this app.
+It feels wrong not having them yet, but I've needed to prioritize speed of development up to this point, and the app isn't published yet.
+I'll use [Quick](https://github.com/Quick/Quick) and [Nimble](https://github.com/Quick/Nimble) for behavior-driven unit tests.

+There are a few UI enhancements I'd like to make.
+The first is adding a loading view other than the ActivityIndicator.
+I'll either overlay a loading view over the scene or use this [SkeletonView](https://github.com/Juanpe/SkeletonView) to show loading progress directly where the content will appear in each UITableViewCell.
+I'd also like to add a view that appears if data fails to load.
+Right now, just a blank screen appears.

+I'd like to add functionality for adding events to the user's calendar when clicking on them.